sys4-fr/playereffects/README.md

 The framework aims to provide means to define effect types and to apply and cancel effects to players.
 The framework aims to be a stable foundation stone.
 This means it needs a lot of testing.

+## Known bugs
+### Effect timers don’t stop when game gets paused
+When you paused the game in singleplayer mode, the effect timers just continue as if nothing happened.
+Of course, all effect timers should be stopped while the game is paused, like everything else.
+Apparently this bug cannot be fixed with the current Lua API.

 ## API documentation
 ### Data types
 #### Effect type (`effect_type`)